Standards of Practice Consultation 2024

-The College’s standards of practice describe the expected level of performance for a particular element of practice to which all naturopathic doctors must adhere.
-These ensure quality and safety when NDs provide these professional services to the public.
-Several of the College’s standards of practice, developed between 2012 and 2015, require review and potential amendments to align with current legislation and evolving healthcare needs and practices.
+The College’s standards of practice describe the expected level of performance for a particular element of practice to which all naturopathic doctors must adhere to.
+These standards ensure patient quality and safety is provided when NDs perform these professional services to the public.
+Several of the College’s standards of practice, developed between 2012 and 2015, required review and potential amendments to align with current legislation and evolving healthcare needs and practices.

-The Standards Committee of the College is presently seeking feedback, through consultation, on proposed amendments to 19 of these standards, which took into consideration the following factors and information:
+The Standards Committee of the College was seeking feedback, through consultation, on proposed amendments to 19 of these standards, which took into consideration the following factors and information:

-• Does this represent the actual way the profession practises this procedure?
+• Did this represent the actual way the profession practiced this procedure?

 • What information would help registrants meet the minimum expectations?

-To support this consultation, the College is conducting an In Conversation With (ICW) session to outline key elements and the rationale for the proposed changes and to answer questions.
-To register for this session, click here.
+To support the consultation, the College conducted an In Conversation With session to outline key elements and the rationale for the proposed changes.

 Dr. Elena Rossi, ND